udesai/DemoFinal/README.md

 Steps to run and build solution

-1. Dwonload & Extract DemoB.zip
+1. Donwload & Extract DemoB.zip

-2. Open DemoB.sln in Visual studio.
+2. Open DemoB.sln file in Visual studio.
 Please note I have used VS 2017 for development

-3. Build and run the solution 'DemoB.App'.
+3. Build and run the solution 'DemoB.App' in solution explorer.

 4. Output CSV file will be created in following location ".\DemoB\DemoB.Console\bin\Debug\output\result_output.result.csv"